-London-based Octopus Energy announced its entry into the US renewable energy market with the acquisition of two operational solar projects from Vesper Energy, totaling 100 MW in capacity.
+London-based Octopus Energy has entered the US renewable energy market by acquiring two operational solar projects from Vesper Energy, which total 100 MW in capacity.

-The Nestlewood solar farm covers 610 acres in Clermont and Brown County, Ohio.
-It has a power purchase agreement (PPA) with a Fortune 100 e-commerce company.
-The Gaucho solar project is situated on 68 acres spanning Beaver County and Allegheny County.
-It is celebrated as the largest solar initiative in Southwestern Pennsylvania featuring 55,000 solar panels and provides sustainable electricity to the University of Pittsburgh.
+The Nestlewood solar farm spans 610 acres across Ohio’s Clermont and Brown Counties and operates under a power purchase agreement (PPA) with a Fortune 100 e-commerce company.
+Spanning 68 acres in Beaver and Allegheny Counties, the Gaucho solar project is Southwestern Pennsylvania’s largest solar initiative, featuring 55,000 solar panels that provide sustainable electricity to the University of Pittsburgh.

 The Nestlewood Solar farm